MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

 Instead of creating instant flows from scratch, you can also choose from several templates that are available for specific scenarios.

-As an AL developer, you can also add or promote these instant flows to other places in the action bar.
-Learn more at [Run Power Automate flows from page actions](../developer/devenv-actions-overview.md#run-power-automate-flows-from-page-actions).
+As an AL developer, you can also add or promote instant flows to other places in the action bar by using the `customaction` keyword in AL. Learn more at [Run Power Automate flows from page actions](../developer/devenv-actions-overview.md#run-power-automate-flows-from-page-actions).

 > [!NOTE]
-> These flows can't be run manually from the **Manage Power Automate Flows** page or from Power Automate.
+> These instance flows can't be run manually from Power Automate because they rely on a selected record in Business Central.

 ### Instant flows that use other manual triggers